wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 update on 3/24/21 - problem resolved

 #### 7/27/2021 Update on Projection Scenarios due to increased circulation of the Delta variant
-From this week onwards, we update the No Control (i.e. Worst Case) scenario to reflect estimated parameters for the Delta variant.
+From this week onward, we update the No Control (i.e. Worst Case) scenario to reflect estimated parameters for the Delta variant.
 In addition, we stop generating projections for the "New Variant" scenario, because as of the Week of 7/10/2021, the dominant variant in NYC has become the Delta variant.

+#### 10/12/2023 Note on vaccination data
+Due to the discontinuation of reporting on vaccination; our models no longer include real-time vaccination data for dates after September 28, 2023.

 ### References